Meng-Tzu/GoDating/README.md

 [(Back to top)](#godating)

+- **Algorithm**

-- Leveraged a filter mechanism based on gender, sexual orientation and age to suggest suitable candidates to users.
+  Suitable candidates are filtered based on gender, sexual orientation and age, and then sorted according to their interest tags using the `Jaccard Similarity` algorithm.

-- enabling real-time messaging and notifications.
+- **Communication**

+  Implementing real-time delivery of system notifications and instant messaging between users by `Socket.IO` technology.

+- **Search**

-- Facilitated convenient searching of chat history with fuzzy search functionality.
+  Searching chat records efficiently with `Elasticsearch`, and supporting fuzzy search functionality.

+- **Location**

+  Visualizing the geographic locations of users and their candidates on an interactive map using `Leaflet API`.

 ## Demo